 On 4 February 2021, the NATO 2030 Young Leaders submitted a report to NATO Secretary General Jens Stoltenberg on how to make NATO an even stronger Alliance.

 The group's report is one of a number of inputs into the Secretary General's NATO 2030 initiative.
-The Secretary General will continue to consult with Allied parliamentarians, civil society, the private sector and youth.
-Based on all of these inputs, the Secretary General will put forward his recommendations to NATO Leaders when they meet in Brussels in 2021.
+The Secretary General consulted with Allied parliamentarians, civil society, the private sector and youth.
+Based on all of these inputs, the Secretary General put forward his recommendations to NATO Leaders when they met at the 2021 NATO Summit in Brussels and agreed the NATO 2030 agenda.

 The NATO 2030 Young Leaders are a group of early career professionals aged 25-35 from across the Alliance.
 The diverse group includes journalists, diplomats, engineers, elected officials, and CEOs.